Tolkien's artwork: Illustrations for his books

-Tolkien's illustrations for his books consisted of drawings, paintings, and artefacts.
-His more or less "picturesque" maps and calligraphy are described separately.
+Tolkien's illustrations for his books consisted of drawings, paintings, artefacts, more or less "picturesque" maps, and calligraphy.
+Hans Velten suggests that Tolkien's visual style was influenced by William Morris, whose work Tolkien admired.

 The Hobbit

 Tolkien's illustrations contributed to the effectiveness of his writings, though much of his oeuvre remained unpublished in his lifetime.
 However, the first British edition of The Hobbit in 1937 was published with ten of his black-and-white drawings.
 In addition, it had as its frontispiece Tolkien's drawing The Hill: Hobbiton-across-the-Water.
 It depicts Bilbo Baggins's home village of Hobbiton in the Shire.
 The old mill, based on the mill at Sarehole, and The Water are in the foreground, an idealised English countryside in the middle distance, and The Hill and Bilbo's home Bag End (tunnelled into The Hill) in the background.
 The American edition replaced the frontispiece with Tolkien's full-colour watercolour painting of the same scene; this was then used in later impressions in England also.
 The American edition had in addition four of his watercolour paintings.

+Tolkien's biographer John Garth notes the likeness of Tolkien's painting to the 1936 painting of Faringdon Folly by Lord Berners, used as an advertisement by Shell, 1936.
+Garth comments that "the angles, proportions, shapes, and arrangement ... are strikingly similar, from the foreground building to the tree-crowned hill", despite the more horizontal painting.
+The image was well-known at the time Tolkien was writing The Hobbit, as Shell had it painted on their oil delivery trucks.
+Berners's decision to construct the Faringdon Folly landmark, a tall tower atop a hill on his estate in South Oxfordshire, too, was controversial, and Tolkien is thought to have been very interested in the construction.